rexrana/pdfjs-viewer-shortcode/readme.txt

 == Changelog ==

+= 1.5.3 =
+* fixed error in shortcode.php pdfjs_viewer_attributes() function where variable $attr_html not instantiated.

 = 1.5.2 =
-* return instead of echo within shortcode fucntion, fixing bug where it breaks out of container in WPBakery.
+* return instead of echo within shortcode function, fixing bug where it breaks out of container in WPBakery.

 = 1.5.1 =
 * Added wrapper div around shortcode output

 = 1.5.0 =
 * Added shortcode mapping for WPBakery Page Builder (Visual Composer)
 * Integrate media library with insert dialog with WPBakery Page Builder

 = 1.4.3 =
 * better sanitization of html attributes for iframe